ivs-kuleuven/platosim3/README.txt

 runs all the unit tests.

-If, for some reason, you ever want to recompile the simulator, simply:
+If, for some reason (e.g. a software update), you ever want to recompile the simulator, type:

 $ cd build
 $ rm *